Good morning! Are you eating some toast or a sandwich as you read today, or maybe some pasta or a wrap?

 We eat a lot of wheat.

 Given how many varieties of wheat exist, the commodity wheat that makes it into (almost all) of our bread accounts for very, very few varieties.
-It is genetically uniform, and are reliant on artificial fertiliser and pesticides to grow.
+They are genetically uniform, and generally reliant on artificial fertiliser and pesticides to grow.

 We need diverse seed